-Inquiries on non-discrimination may be directed to the Associate Superintendent of Schools, who may be reached at 205 Wolf Street, Pearcy AR 71964 or 501-767-2306 or personnel@lhwolves.net.
+Inquiries on non-discrimination may be directed to the Assistant Superintendent of Schools, who may be reached at 205 Wolf Street, Pearcy AR 71964 or 501-767-2306.

-For further information on notice of non-discrimination or to file a complaint, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm; for the address and phone number of the office that serves your area, or call 1-800-421-3481.
+For further information on notice of non-discrimination or to file a complaint, visit http://wdcrobcolpo1.ed.gov/CFAPPS/OCR/contactus.cfm; for the address and phone number of the office that serves your area, or call 1-800-421-3481.

 Schedule of Re-employment - Each of the following groups shall be rehired upon recommendation of the superintendent in the regular monthly board meeting listed.

-Superintendent - January

-Central Office/District-Wide Administrators and Directors -February

-Principals and Assistant Principals - March

-All Other Certified Faculty - April
+Superintendent - January Central Office/District-Wide Administrators and Directors - February Principals and Assistant Principals - March All Other Certified Faculty - April